-Rough Book Hindi Movie Review
+Rough Book Hindi Movie

 You've seen Hollywood's Dangerous Minds and Stand And Deliver where teachers instil a love of learning and even help students written off to overcome their challenges and win.
 You've seen Robin Williams the teacher use not-so-usual methods to inspire students in Dead Poets Society.
 You've even seen Vinod Khanna's Imtihan where he's a professor who turns a group of rowdy students into model citizens.
 Not too long ago Shabana Azmi and Juhi Chawla played teachers in a not too memorable movie about the 'commercialised education' (Chalk 'N' Duster).
 So this movie offers no real surprise even though it a subject that needs to be talked about, and it aims well.